December 2017

 The real problem is Decoy News (and decoy content of all kinds)—and the platforms can’t fix it

-The term “fake news” was a casual phrase until it became clear to news media that a flood of it had been deployed during last year’s presidential election in the U.S. Starting in November 2016, fake news was the subject … Continue reading
+The term “fake news” was a casual phrase until it became clear to news media that a flood of it had been deployed during last year’s presidential election in the U.S. Starting in November 2016, fake news was the subject of strong and well-researched coverage by NPR (here and here), Buzzfeed, CBS (here and here), Continue reading

 An evacuated view on the #ThomasFire

-Here’s the latest satellite fire detection data, restricted to just the last twelve hours of the Thomas Fire, mapped on Google Earth Pro:That’s labeled 1830 Mountain Standard Time (MST), or 5:30pm Pacific, about half an hour ago as I write … Continue reading
+Here’s the latest satellite fire detection data, restricted to just the last twelve hours of the Thomas Fire, mapped on Google Earth Pro:That’s labeled 1830 Mountain Standard Time (MST), or 5:30pm Pacific, about half an hour ago as I write this.
+And here are the evacuation areas: Our home is in the orange Voluntary Evacuation Continue reading

-Posted in Broadcasting, data, Family, Geography, Life, Photography, problems, ThomasFire, Travel, tv, weather, wildfire
+Broadcasting, data, Family, Geography, Life, Photography, problems, ThomasFire, Travel, tv, weather, wildfire -

 #ThomasFire Tuesday

 Here is the extent of the Thomas Fire, via VIIRS readings going back a week: Here are the active margins of the fire alone.
-The distance from one end to the other is about 40 miles: We also see it’s … Continue reading
+The distance from one end to the other is about 40 miles: We also see it’s eleven or twelve separate fires at this point.
+The ones happening in the back country Continue reading

 Requiem for a great magazine

 Linux Journal is folding.
 Carlie Fairchild, who has run the magazine almost since it started in 1994, posted Linux Journal Ceases Publication today on the website.
 So far all of the comments have been positive, which they should be.
-Throughout … Continue reading
+Throughout its life, Linux Journal has been about as valuable as a trade pub can be, Continue reading